storytold/k4a-sys-temp/README.md

 Examples
 ------
-I am re-implementing and adding the examples that match the SDK's example in rust.
+There are two examples that match the SDK's.
 You can run them with eg:
 ```
 cargo run --example enumerate
+cargo run --example streaming
 ```

 Future plans
 ------